amirbadiei76/vr-vision/README.md

 # vr-vision
-Hey everyone!
-I'm super excited to introduce **Vision**—a landing page for VR glasses built with HTML, CSS, and JavaScript, featuring a stunning design by the talented **Bato** team.
-It’s fully responsive and optimized for every device.
-I’d love to hear your thoughts and suggestions!
+The **VR Vision** project is an innovative implementation of virtual reality technology presented through a sophisticated landing page.
+This project has been developed using HTML, CSS, and JavaScript.
+Its visual and user interface design has been meticulously crafted by the professional **Bato** team, employing modern design principles to deliver an optimal user experience.
+Additionally, the project is fully responsive, ensuring seamless compatibility and an optimal view across all devices.

 Vision landing page:
 http://vision-vr.netlify.app